 The findings were part of a study published in the journal Quaternary.

-The study said the cubs were found 15 meters from each other.
-But, the scientists said many generations separated them.
+According to the study, the cubs were found fifteen meters away from each other.
+However, scientists claim many generations separated them.
 The research showed that Boris lived around 43,448 years ago.

 Cave lions died out thousands of years ago.
-The two cubs, aged 1-2 months, were found by mammoth tusk collectors.
-Mammoths were large, hairy prehistoric elephants with very long teeth, or tusks.
+The two cubs, aged one to two months old, were found by mammoth tusk collectors.
+Mammoths were large, hairy prehistoric elephants with very long tusks.

 Cave lions coexisted with early humans for thousands of years, according to the study.
 For example, the Chauvet Cave in France depicts cave lions drawn on walls.
 The early cave paintings are estimated to be more than 30,000 years old.

 The coloration of cub fur appears different than that of mature cave lions, requiring further study to determine if aging causes changes.
-Researchers also noted similarities in the fur between the Ice Age big cats and lions that still roam the savannas of Africa.
-The species is thought to have smaller manes than African lions while adapting to exist in colder climates.
+Researchers also noted similarities in the fur between the big cats and lions of the Ice Age that still roam the savannas of Africa.
+The species is thought to have smaller manes than African lions while adapting to colder climates.

 Other lion cubs found in Siberia